make-all/tuya-local/README.md

 - Simple Switch - a switch only, can be a fallback for many other unsupported devices, to allow just power to be switched on/off.
 - Simple Switch with Timer - a single switch and timer, will probably work for a lot of smart switches that are not covered by the more advanced configs above.
+- Simple Switch with Timer v2 - the above with timer moved from dp 11 to 9, confirmed with a Nexxt 220V smart switch.

 ### Lights
 - Generic RGBCW/RGBWW lightbulb (confirmed with Lijun branded bulb, expected to match others also)